-Ewan MacColl sang The Laird o' Wariston in 1981 on his Blackthorne album Blood and Roses Vol. 2.
+Ewan MacColl sang The Laird o' Wariston in 1981 on his and Peggy Seeger's Blackthorne album Blood and Roses Volume 2.
+They noted:

 Gordeanna McCulloch sang The Laird o' Warriston in 1997 on her Greentrax CD In Freenship's Name.
-She commented in her liner notes:
+She noted:

 Gordeanna McCulloch sings The Laird o' Warriston

 I hadna wit to guide a man,

 “O Warriston, O Warriston,